UMNDS/TalkingData/README.md

 I did not delete the variable ip becasue I think it may be helpful while doing visualization (sum(ip))

-train_is is the data from training data set when is_attributed == 1 , which may be useful for data visualization later
+train_is is the data from training data set with is_attributed == 1 , which may be useful for data visualization later